alcy/perf-cal-2020/pcal20.md

 >(Like I said at the beginning of this piece: simple!) <- need a parting remark here.
 >Also, explain A/S pseudo saturation.

+It's left as an exercise for the reader to ponder who or what is acting on the Auto Scaler policy statement.
+Let me narrow it down for you.
+It's not the EC2 hardware.
+It's not Linux.
+It's not Tomcat.
+It's not the Java application.

 ## References